Close the gap between what you say, what you do, and what customers experience across every touchpoint, every channel, every interaction.

 When these three align, trust compounds, CAC drops, and pricing power increases.
-When they don't, you pay a tax in confusion, rework, support calls, and churn.
+When they diverge, organizations pay a tax in confusion, rework, support calls, and churn.

-The gap between what brands promise and what customers experience inflates CAC, depresses conversion, erodes margin, and drains brand equity.
-These gaps are more visible than ever across dozens of touchpoints:
+The gap between what brands promise and what customers experience represents one of the largest untapped opportunities for improving CAC, boosting conversion, protecting margin, and building brand equity.
+These gaps become visible across dozens of touchpoints:

-Product delivers features — but they're buried in complex menus customers can't find
+Product delivers features, but they are buried in complex menus customers struggle to find

 Each team can hit its own targets while the customer feels the seams between them.
-Traditional approaches optimize functions in silos—Marketing for message, Product for features, Service for efficiency, Digital for conversion, Retail for sales.
-The customer pays the price.
+Traditional approaches optimize functions in silos: Marketing for message, Product for features, Service for efficiency, Digital for conversion, Retail for sales.
+Brand congruence puts the customer back at the center.

-This guide provides a practical 12-box diagnostic to spot misalignments, a five-phase plan to fix them, and a governance/measurement rhythm to keep them fixed—across four critical arenas:
+This guide provides a practical 12 box diagnostic to spot misalignments, a five phase plan to fix them, and a governance and measurement rhythm to keep them fixed across four critical arenas:

 Marketing